DynamoMTL/dynamo-ops/_posts/at-the-office/2017-08-01-guiding-the-house.md

 **Locker Room:**  The locker room is located on the 3rd floor facing the main entrance to the office space.
 You can access the Locker Room by using  Kisi, please note that this door is locked at all times.

 **Bike Room:**  Located in the basement the bike room is a locked space to store your bike.
-The padlock code is ‘1710’.
+Please ask Sam if you need the code.

 **Server Room:**  Located in the back stairwell on the 3rd floor.
 You can access the Server Room by using Kisi, please note that this door is locked at all times.